RM 352 Find Cheap Flights from Southeast Asia to South Pacific

 • How many direct flights to South Pacific are there each day?

-There are around 697 direct flights from within Southeast Asia to South Pacific every day.
-Most flights (34%) depart at night.
+There are around 535 direct flights from within Southeast Asia to South Pacific every day.
+Most flights (40%) depart in the evening.

 • How many direct flights to South Pacific are there each week?